polterguy/mcp/system-instruction.md

   download-from-web) never create folders.
 Before the first write into a folder you have not verified this session, create it with create-folder — it is idempotent, so calling it on an existing folder is harmless.
-- For minor edits to an existing file, read it with read-file, then apply a unified diff with patch-file.
-Use create-file only for new files or full rewrites.
+- Editing an existing file: read it with read-file, then apply a unified diff with patch-file — even when a full overwrite feels easier.
+Use create-file only for new files, or rewrites that replace most of the content.

 ## SQL
 - Default database is SQLite unless told otherwise.
 Know the schema before writing SQL